YellPika/constraint-rules/README.md

   mySimplRule = ...
   ```

-  Whenever the set of constraints `C₁, ..., Cₙ` appear as given
-  constraints, and the pattern `P` appears in a given _or_ wanted constraint, the constraint `P ~ Q` is added to the set of given constraints.
+  Whenever the constraints `C₁, ..., Cₙ` appear as given constraints and the pattern `P` appears in a given _or_ wanted constraint, the constraint `P ~ Q` is added to the set of given constraints.

 ## Usage